-Two principal patterns define the regional distinction between the Black Sea and others seas, e.g. the Mediterranean, which have been substantiated by Balabanov & Izmailov (1988) and Balabanov (2007, 2009): the small magnitude of the tectonic deformation of the Holocene synchronous shorelines on the continental margin of the Black Sea, and short sea level fluctuations of several metres superimposed on the general transgression trend.
+Balabanov and Izmailov (1988) and Balabanov (2007, 2009) have described two principal patterns that according to their interpretation define the regional distinction between the Black Sea and other seas, e.g. the Mediterranean: (a) the small magnitude of the tectonic deformation of the Holocene synchronous shorelines on the continental margin of the Black Sea, and (b) short sea level fluctuations of several metres superimposed on the general transgression trend.
 The first one provided a basis for the sea level curve for the Black Sea region.
-Its principal pattern and data base have been regarded recently by I. Balabanov (2007; 2009).
+Its principal pattern and database have been discussed recently by Balabanov (2007, 2009).
 The second one is related to the trace of rhythmic fluctuations of the sea level which are identifiable in the sedimentary record and coastal geomorphology of the Black Sea littoral.

-Despite some evidence of such fluctuations for the past eight millennia, the number and amplitude of the intermediate regressions vary in different regions and are under discussion till now.
-Among these small-scale fluctuations of sea level, most attention was focused on the so-called "Phanagorian regression", supposedly reflecting a major sea level change in the middle of the 1st millennium BC.
+Despite some evidence of such fluctuations for the past eight millennia, the number and amplitude of the intermediate regressions vary in different regions and are still under discussion.
+Among these sea level variations, much attention was focused on the so-called "Phanagorian regression", supposedly reflecting a major sea level change in the middle of the 1st millennium BC.
+The aim of this study is to reconstruct a sea level curve of the Taman Peninsula, taking into account local tectonics which are widespread around the Black Sea (Giosan et al., 2006) - thereby clarifying the existence or non-existence of the so-called Phanagorian regression.

-2. The Phanagorian Regression
+2. The Phanagorian regression

-The concept of the Phanagorian regression was established in 1963 when P. Fedorov published his thesis on the palaeogeographic evolution of the Black Sea region (Fedorov 1963).
-According to different sources Fedorov proposed the most probable level of the Black Sea in the middle of the 1st millennium BC at a depth of 5-6 m below its present position (Fedorov 1977).
+The concept of the Phanagorian regression was established in 1963 when Fedorov published his thesis on the palaeogeographic evolution of the Black Sea region (Fedorov, 1963; Nikonov, 1998).
+According to different sources, Fedorov proposed the most probable level of the Black Sea in the middle of the 1st millennium BC at a depth of 5-6 m below its present position (Fedorov, 1977).
 This assumption was based on submerged archaeological remains in the Gulf of Taman, first noticed at the drowned lower city of Phanagoria.
-Phanagoria is known from written sources to have been founded by Greeks from Miletus (now in Turkey) around the 7th century BC, same as Hermonassa, Kepoi and several other small settlements on Taman Peninsula (Paromov 2006; Zhuravlev et al. 2010).
-Today, the so-called lower city of Phanagoria is located in the Gulf of Taman at a depth of -2 to 0 m below present sea level (b.s.l.)
-(Fouache et al. 2000a, b, 2004).
+Phanagoria is known from written sources to have been founded by Greeks from Miletus (now in Turkey) around the 7th century BC, as was Hermonassa, Kepoi and several other small settlements on Taman Peninsula (Paromov, 2006; Zhuravlev et al., 2010).
+Today, the so-called lower city of Phanagoria is located in the Gulf of Taman at a depth of 2 to 0 m below present sea level (b.s.l.)
+(Fouache et al., 2000a, b, 2004).

-Additionally, the assumed fall in sea level was supported by the presence of cultural layers of Late Bronze/Early Iron Age on the surface of middle Holocene beach ridges that were traced at different places of the Black Sea margin (Fedorov 1984).
-There are indeed other settlements on Taman Peninsula, some parts of which are nowadays submerged, e.g., Nymphaeum (Porotov 2006) and at Cape Panagia (Kondrashov 1995).
+Additionally, the assumed fall in sea level was supported by the presence of cultural layers of Late Bronze/Early Iron Age on the surface of middle Holocene beach ridges that were traced at different places of the Black Sea margin.
+There are indeed other settlements on Taman Peninsula and Kerch Peninsula, some parts of which are nowadays submerged, e.g., Nymphaeum (Porotov, 2007) and at Cape Panagia (Kondrashov, 1995).